Top 10 data security considerations when working remotely

 - Be very careful when clicking links—even more careful than when working on campus.
 Be aware of URLs and website addresses when accessing sites on the internet.
 Do not visit sites you wouldn’t browse during the normal course of your work.
 We have specific protection mechanisms in place within the university environment to protect against “known bad” sites—some of those protections don’t extend to your home network.
 Use more caution when working from home or when connecting to the university network with a personal computer.

 - Do NOT save sensitive data on your personal device.
 While it may make it easier to access, it is vulnerable to loss, corruption, cyber-attacks and viruses.
-Make sure sensitive data is only being stored only on approved storage locations.
+Make sure sensitive data is only being stored in approved storage locations.

 - When you are not using your computer, disconnect it from the network and/or shut it down.
 This prevents attacks and data loss, as well as unauthorized access by people who may share your space when working from home.